About the Friends of the Library

 - The Shakespeare Lecture in partnership with the Stratford Festival, sponsored by Hilary Pearson and Michael Sabia.

 Our speakers -- great actors, writers, historians, judges and more -- entertain and inspire our guests in lively and relaxed settings, around the McGill campus.
-Our latest initiative is a Friends Only Event Series that gives members of the Friends and donors to the Library, a privileged opportunity for one-on-one discussions with an array of distinguished speakers
+The Friends also host a series of smaller talks that provide a privileged opportunity for one-on-one talks with an array of noted speakers.